Focus of the Month For Doctors

 Upon completion of this module, you’ll be able to:

-Explain the physiology, symptomatology and effects of menopause
+Explain the pathophysiology, symptomatology and effects of PMDD

-Identify conventional interventions for symptoms of menopause and describe their potential strengths and drawbacks
+Identify conventional interventions for PMDD and describe their potential strengths and drawbacks

-Discuss medical cannabis' mechanisms of action and therapeutic potential for treating symptoms of menopause
+Discuss medical cannabis' mechanisms of action and therapeutic potential for treating symptoms of PMDD (e.g. pain, low mood, anxiety and sleep problems)

-Identify considerations and risks for selecting medical cannabis products to treat symptoms of menopause
+Identify considerations and risks for selecting medical cannabis products to treat PMDD

 References